jkdufair/studiokit-caliper-js/README.md

 ## Features

-* Saves events to a queue that is persisted to localStorage
+* Events saved to a queue that is persisted to localStorage
 * Convenience methods to start and end Session
 * Session keep-alive update, using a change to `dateModified`, sent on an time interval
+* Session end automatically tracked using `window.onbeforeunload`

 ## Installation

 ```
 npm install --save studiokit-caliper-js
 ```

+## Options

+## Implementation

 ## Build for use without Node